Server Migration Tool

 - Migrating a Single Node Matillion Setup to a Cluster by provisioning a new cluster using Cloudformation and then pushing everything to it from the existing environment.

-To use this tool, simply copy the scripts to your server (the Matillion ETL instance), SSH onto the server and run the python script with the target hostname (including port if required) as an argument.
+To use this tool, simply copy the attached scripts to your server (the Matillion ETL instance), SSH onto the server and run the python script with the target hostname (including port if required) as an argument.
 It may be necessary to update your python installation before running the tool.

 It is also required that API permissions are granted to the user for both source and target server.